What is Order Fulfillment: The 6-Step Process & How to Make Improvements

 There are six steps involved in order processing fulfillment:

-Taking the Order - The first step is taking an order.
+Taking the Order -The first step to order fulfillment is taking an order.
 This could be by phone, in person, EDI, or through an online process.
 If the order is taken manually, the individual taking the information would be responsible for making sure all the information was entered correctly into an online system or sent to the right department for processing.
-If taking orders is completely automated, software would need to be updated and maintained on a regular basis.
+If taking orders is completely automated, the software services would first need to be updated and maintained on a regular basis.

-Processing the Order - This involves making sure the order is entered into the correct systems.
-Fulfilling software should be able to smoothly integrate with software for the shopping cart.
-During the processing, customers are often given the status of their order.
-They should clearly see that the order has been placed and is now in the processing stage.
-The customer may be given an approximate arrival date for the product and then be given updates throughout the entire process.
+Processing the Order -Once the orders have been submitted and received, it’s time to process them and get the inventory being stored ready for fulfillment.
+This involves first making sure the order is entered into the correct online systems.
+Order fulfillment software should be able to smoothly integrate with software for the shopping cart.
+During the processing, customers are often given the status of their online order to stay in the know.
+They should clearly see that the online order has been placed and is now in the processing stage.
+The customer may be given an approximate arrival date for the product items they ordered and then they will be able to see and know about given updates throughout the entire third- party delivery process to give them the best delivery order fulfillment experience possible.

-Picking Inventory - Whether it's on-site or at another location, a 3pl will have efficient picking methodologies in place to accommodate each client, product and order type.
-Picking methodologies include batch picking, cluster picking and, zone picking.
+Picking Inventory -Whether it's on-site or at another location, a 3pl will have the best efficient picking methodologies in place to accommodate each client, product, and fulfillment order type.
+Picking methodologies include batch picking, cluster picking, and, zone picking.

-Preparing for Shipping - Weighing, packing, and labeling are all part of the preparation process that occurs before actual shipping takes place.
-These are detailed operations that all come together during this phase.
-What type of product is being shipped will determine the specific steps and process involved in the preparation.
+Preparing for Shipping -Weighing, packing, and labeling ordered items are all part of the item and inventory preparation process that occurs before actual shipping services take place.
+These are detailed operations and services that all come together during this phase.
+What type of ordered product and items being shipped will determine the specific steps and processes involved in the preparation for the item delivery.
 Items that are perishable or breakable will have a more stringent preparation process than a book or a pair of shoes.

-Handling Returns - The sixth step is handling any returns.
-An item that is returned needs to be inspected for any damage and returned to the inventory.
-It's also important to stay in contact with the customer throughout the return process.
-Every company should have a clear return policy posted on their website.
-It should be clear when refunds are given, when only credits or replacements are given, and what the time limits are for each of these.
+Handling Returns -The sixth step is handling any order returns.
+A delivery item that is returned needs to be inspected for any damage and returned to the inventory.
+It's also important to stay in contact with the customer throughout the processes involved in return to ensure the best possible services.
+Return policies should be clearly posted on ecommerce websites.
+It should be clear when refunds are given when only credits or replacements are given, and what the time limits are for receiving each of these.

 How can you improve your order fulfillment process?

-Improving the process begins with having a strategy that is designed for your specific business needs.
+Improving the order fulfillment process begins with having a strategy that is designed for your specific business needs.
 How many orders is your company shipping out each month?
-Careful tracking of how many orders you've received in the past can help you better manage future inventory needs.
+Careful tracking of how many orders you've been receiving in the past can help you better know how to manage future inventory needs.
 Are you featuring multiple products or just one or two?
-If there are dozens of products, you'll want to consider a detailed inventory classification system.
+If there are dozens of products, you'll want to consider a detailed inventory classification system to know about the management process.
 Improving the fulfillment process starts with analyzing your specific business from start to finish.
-There are, however, several general steps almost any company can take to improve the order fulfillment process.
+There are, however, several general steps almost any company should know about so they can take to improve management of the processes in order fulfillment.

-Automate the Process - Transparent, cloud-based inventory is crucial to improving your overall processing system.
+Automate the Process - Transparent, cloud-based inventory is crucial to improving your overall order fulfillment processing system services.
 Integrated automation can help make sure that any products listed on your website are actually available and ready to be shipped before a customer places an order.
 All aspects of your business need to be in sync or you risk frustrated customers and lost sales.
 Having a seamless automated system for integration is especially important if you're using third party suppliers and distributors.

-Communicate with the Customer - Keeping the lines of communication open from start to finish is essential.
+Communicate with the Customer -Keeping the lines of communication open from start to finish is essential so the customer can see and know the processes that are taking place and continue to have future sales.
 Emails or texts should be sent to the customer regarding the status of their product at several stages during order processing fulfillment.
 It's also a good idea to provide periodic surveys and questionnaires so you'll know exactly where you can specifically improve your order processing fulfillment system.
 A simple, "Thank you for ordering from our company," email is not sufficient.
+The customer wants to know that you care about their experience with your online store.

-Evaluate In-House Versus Third-Party - Managing everything on-site requires an extensive process that may or may not be in the best interest of a company.
-Some organizations have the ability to store and manage all the products themselves.
-This, however, often requires a company to build warehouses throughout the country in order to guarantee the delivery of products in only a few days.
-It also means increased operating and shipping costs and may limit future scalability.
-If this isn't feasible, a business is likely better off using a third-party fulfillment option.
+Evaluate In-House Versus Third-Party -Management from everything on-site and in-house requires an extensive process that may or may not be in the best interest of a company.
+Some organizations have the ability to store, manage, and handle all the products themselves in-house.
+This in-house management, however, often requires a company to build warehouses throughout the country in order to guarantee the delivery of products in only a few days.
+In-house order fulfillment also means increased operating and shipping costs to store and handle inventory and may limit future scalability while third-party order fulfillment centers are prepared for your business growth.
+If this isn't feasible, a business is likely better off using a third-party order fulfillment option to handle and aid in management and control of order fulfillment instead of in-house order fulfillment.
+Having a third-party order fulfillment company handle inventory and help with management services saves your business time and money.

 What does order status sent to fulfillment mean?

 This means the order is in the processing stage.
-The order has now been entered into the system and is likely being sent to employees in an on-site warehouse to retrieve the product or it has been sent to an off-site supplier.
-How the order is going to be fulfilled is also currently being determined.
-It may be shipped from the company's own warehouse or from a supplier.
-The product may require special packaging or certain types of transportation to make sure it arrives without being damaged.
+The order has now been entered into the system and is likely being sent to employees in an on-site warehouse to retrieve the product or it has been sent to an off-site third-party supplier.
+How the order is going to be handled and fulfilled is also currently being determined.
+It may be shipped from the company's own in-house warehouse or from a third-party supplier.
+The items may require special packaging or certain types of transportation during the delivery process to make sure it arrives without being damaged.
 Once an order has been sent to fulfillment a customer is usually not able to cancel or edit an order at this point.

 What is the order processing system?

-Traditional Processing System - A traditional, or manual system, is done primarily through handwritten documents and manual file systems.
-Orders are written in a log and sent to the person in the company responsible for filling the order.
+Traditional Processing System - A traditional, or manual system, is done primarily with the help of handwritten documents and manual file systems.
+Orders are written in a log and sent to the person in the company who handles and is in control of and responsible for filling the order.
 Copies of the order, along with the product, are then sent to the individual who will deliver the product to the customer.
-In a small company one individual may fulfill one or all of these positions.
+In a small company, one individual may fulfill one or all of these positions.

 Technological Processing System - A system that makes use of technology would begin with orders being placed online.
 Different types of software are available that a business would use to capture and record the ordering information.
 The order would automatically be sent to the manufacturer who would be responsible for packing and sending the product to the customer.
 In some cases the product may be sent to the business, which would then ship it to the customer.
 Returns would also be handled through an online system that may include software specifically for this purpose.